pika-org/pika/docs/usage.rst

 If a command line option is not exposed as an environment variable, but it is necessary to set it, it is possible to use the ``PIKA_COMMANDLINE_OPTIONS`` environment variable.

-For example, the following disable thread binding and explicitly sets the number of threads:
+For example, the following disables thread binding and explicitly sets the number of threads:

 .. code-block:: bash